St Paul's Church, Stoke Newington N16 7UE

 Growing Communities cafe: hot and cold drinks

-(Peach & Pippin and Alison's Organics will be at the market about once a month throughout the winter, with eggs, jams and chutneys, and whatever fruit and veg they can find to harvest!)
+(Peach & Pippin and Alison's Organics are coming to the market about once a month throughout the winter, with eggs, jams and chutneys, and whatever fruit and veg they can find to harvest!)

 (Petersons Farm Organics are taking a winter break and will be back in early spring)